 - Your state requires CPR cards for BLS, ALS, and MICU transports, and for firefighters; and

-- You assign two EMT-basics to the vehicle, but they don't have up-to-date CPR cards.
+- You create a shift and assign two EMT-basics to the vehicle, but neither of them have have up-to-date CPR cards.

 Here is how AngelTrack would calculate the unit's capabilities:

 As you can see, the resulting shift ended up with the following capabilities:

 - Wheelchair Transport

 A dispatcher can override the certificate and CPR checks, and bump the shift's capabilities up to BLS Transport or even ALS Transport, because Medic2 is capable of either.
 However, the shift cannot be overridden to MICU Transport because that is beyond the vehicle's capabilities.

 To learn more about AngelTrack's certificate-tracking system, read the Certificate Tracking guide.